netzzwergeGithub/bootcontrol/README.md

 ### deactivate hotword detection

-To limit the activation of the installed assistant to the pushing of the button you have to disable the snips hotword detection with the command:
+To limit the activation of the installed assistant to the pushing of the button you have to stop and disable the snips hotword detection with the command:
 ```
+sudo systemctl stop snips-hotword.service
 sudo systemctl disable snips-hotword.service
 ```
 **Caution:** This command will deactivate the activation of the snips dialog via the hotword (e.g. hey snips) for the whole system.
-To reactivate it use the command: **sudo systemctl enable snips-hotword.service**
+To reactivate it use the commands: **sudo systemctl enable snips-hotword.service** and **sudo systemctl start snips-hotword.service**